Zkeai/spl20-sols/docs/README.md

 # Introduction

-So for people asking wtf is $SOLS - here you go:
+$SOLS - here you go:

 Understanding the fair launch (first is first) meta powered by [@LibrePlex](https://twitter.com/LibrePlex)